lokszechung/digital-futures-address-book-challenge/docs/domain-models-test-plan.md

    - Contact constructor throws IllegalArgumentException when email is empty ✓
    - Contact constructor throws IllegalArgumentException when email is whitespace ✓
    - Contact constructor throws IllegalArgumentException when email is not of valid pattern ✓
-4. As a user, I want to be able to add a contact to my address book, so I can keep their details.
+4. **As a user, I want to be able to add a contact to my address book, so I can keep their details.**
    - addContact adds contact when valid contact is passed in ✓
    - addContact throws IllegalArgumentException when contact is null ✓
-5. As a user, I want to be able to have a contact displayed, so I can view their details.
+5. **As a user, I want to be able to have a contact displayed, so I can view their details.**
    - AddressBookHelper printContact prints a contact ✓
    - AddressBook displayContact prints a contact ✓
    - displayContact throws IllegalArgumentException when contact is null ✓
-6. As a user, I want to be able to search for a contact by name, so I can find a particular contact.
+6. **As a user, I want to be able to search for a contact by name, so I can find a particular contact.**
    - Searching for a name that exists returns that contact ✓
    - Searching for a name that doesn't exist throws a UserNotFoundException ✓
    - searchContact throws IllegalArgumentException when input is null ✓
    - searchContact throws IllegalArgumentException when input is empty ✓
-7. As a user, I want to be able to remove a contact, so I can...
+7. **As a user, I want to be able to remove a contact, so I can keep contact information up to date.**
    - removeContact removes contact from the AddressBook ✓
    - removeContact throws IllegalArgumentException when contact is null ✓
-8. As a user, I want to be able to edit a contact's details, so I can update any changes.
+8. **As a user, I want to be able to edit a contact's details, so I can update any changes.**
    - Contact setName throws IllegalArgumentException when name is null ✓
    - Contact setName throws IllegalArgumentException when name is empty ✓
    - Contact setName throws IllegalArgumentException when name is not of valid pattern ✓